Michael Altfield is a software engineer, writer, security expert, and privacy advocate.

 In 2020, Michael invented the first laptop kill cord and founded the BusKill open-source hardware project.
 His work was featured internationally in over a dozen news outlets, including Sohu, Forbes, TechCrunch, PCMag, PCWorld, PCGamer, ZDNet, Tom's Hardware, Bleeping Computer, CoinDesk, Heise, pplware, and Security Affairs.

-Later that year, during the COVID-19 pandemic, Michael founded the Coviz open-source project to publish data visualizations predicting the future spread of the virus.
+During the COVID-19 pandemic, Michael founded the Coviz open-source project to publish data visualizations predicting the future spread of the virus.

 You can contact Michael Altfield via email.